 Reports

-Prior to issuing a waiver, each affected agency may do a risk assessment and make a determination as to the tribe’s financial and programmatic compliance in order to mitigate the risk to Federal funds.

 BIA shall oversee an Indian tribe’s administration of a plan.
 BIA shall develop and use a single system and format for comprehensive Federal oversight and monitoring to ensure that tribes operate Federal programs according to their approved plans.

-BIA shall begin consultation with the Parties within 30 days from the signing of this MOA to:
+BIA shall, in consultation with the Parties, within 30 days from the signing of this MOA:

 Develop a single OMB-approved statistical report format applicable to the programs in approved plans, for Indian tribes to report on activities described in their plans.